Belleville Airport

 For the 12-month period ending December 31, 2019, the airport has 504 aircraft operations per year, or 42 per month.
 It was composed entirely of general aviation.
 For the same time period, there are 9 aircraft based at the field: 7 single-engine airplanes and 2 ultralights.

+There is also an airport located near Belleville, Illinois, the MidAmerica St. Louis Airport.